denten-books/plain-text/30-format.md

 between classical and romantic art in terms of the form-content divide:
 "classical art," he wrote, "stands for form; romantic art for content."[@collingwood_form_1929, 335] The distinction is evoked in other fields as well.
-In her recent work on computational text generation, the computer scientist Kathleen McKeown wrote that to produce discourse, writers and speakers "must decide what to say and how to present it effectively."[@mckeown_text_1992, 1] Similarly, in her influential essay "Print Is Flat, Code Is Deep," Katherine Hayles discussed "the interplay between a text's physical characteristics and its signifying strategies."[@hayles_print_2004, 72]
+In her recent work on computational text generation, Kathleen McKeown, a renowned computer scientist, wrote that to produce discourse, writers and speakers "must decide *what* to say and *how* to present it effectively."[@mckeown_text_1992, 1.
+Emphasis mine.]
+Similarly, in her influential essay "Print Is Flat, Code Is Deep," Katherine Hayles discussed "the interplay between a text's physical characteristics and its signifying strategies."[@hayles_print_2004, 72] Content and form thus often refer what the texts signifies and how, physically it does it.

-The distinction between text, its content, and presentation, its form, entails the distinction between the work of art in the abstract sense and the object of art in the sense of the material artifact.
+A distinction between text, its content, and presentation, its form, can also entail the distinction between the work of art in the abstract sense and the object of art in the sense of the material artifact.
 In this way, two slightly diverging editions of the same text---the various editions of *King Lear*, for example---nevertheless refer to the same work of art.
 The work of art is a transcendent idea; the individual editions are contained within its immanent, formal characteristics.

-As an aside, note that what counts for matter belonging to the contingent physical characteristics of a text and what counts for the content belonging to its signifying strategies differs from object to object.
+As an aside, note that what counts for matter belonging to a text's contingent physical characteristics and what counts for content belonging to its signifying strategies differs from object to object.
 When reading a novel, for example, we commonly ignore variations in line length.
-The length of an average line in Herman Melville's *Moby Dick* changes with the edition.
+The length of an average line in Herman Melville's *Moby Dick* changes with each edition.
 Line lengths are not usually important in novels, we would say; they carry no meaning.
-But when reading poetry, the reader does understand line length to be an integral part of the text's signifying strategies.
-The distinction between form and content in that sense propagates a kind of value formation, by which we separate those attributes of the text that are meaningful from those that are not.
-Form thus identifies physical attributes of the text that can be omitted from interpretation and reproduction.
+But when reading poetry, readers do value line length.
+It is, in poetry's case, an integral part of the text's signifying strategies.

+Distinctions between form and content therefore often entail value judgements, by which we separate those textual attributes that are meaningful from those that are not.
+Form, in that sense, identifies a text's superfluous physical attributes, which can thereby be omitted from interpretation and reproduction.
 A printer can discard information about the color of a manuscript's ink for example, or do away with the idiosyncrasies of a writer's handwriting when typesetting a manuscript.

-Theorists also use the word form to refer to the opposite: the essence of the text.
-Under canonical, Platonic definitions, "form" denotes the essential, not merely contingent, properties of an object.
+Theorists also use form to refer to the opposite of superfluity: meaning the essence of the text.
+Under canonical, Platonic definitions, "form" denotes an object's essential, not merely contingent, properties.
 For Plato, the "essence" of something (like a chair) exists in an ideal, metaphysical state, somewhere beyond the confines of the material universe.
 By contrast, a physical instantiation of that object (a specific chair) embodies a somewhat more limited, corrupted even, version of that perfect idea.
 The philosopher's task, then, becomes one of reconstructing the single ideal chair from its many imperfect exemplars.

 A computer scientist will recognize in this chain of reasoning some of the principles behind object-oriented programming: a way of building software that works by defining abstract "object classes" and invoking them into "class instances" [@hoare_record_1965; @nygaard_history_1981].
-The abstract class can further be modified or extended when called into action.
+An abstract class can be further modified or extended when called into action.
 In this way, the abstract category of "chairs" becomes a given chair, complete with individual flaws and imperfections.
 I could, for example, modify the chair by attaching a lamp.
 The modified chair remains a species of chairs.
 As before, flaws and emendations are considered insignificant when compared to the perfected class.
-In the idealist tradition, ideas similarly provide us with lasting universal "templates" for instantiation within the contingent and always changing physical confines of the material world.[^ln3-descartes]
+In the idealist tradition, ideas similarly provide us with lasting universal "templates" for instantiation within the contingent and always changing physical confines of the material world.[^ln3-descartes] The form is a template of arrangement, in that sense.
+Its content does not matter.
+Or rather content is subservient to form.
+These words become meaningless when rearranged otherwise.

 So far, I have been using the term "form" quite liberally, relying on the reader's familiarity with its contradictory everyday usage.
+Think of it as formal calisthenics.
+I am certain the reader can think of other usages, that run counter to the above examples.

-A closer look at the canonical texts in the original will help us identify the conflicting meanings that become obvious in translation.
-In Plato's dialogues we find a number of words that are sometimes reasonably rendered into the English "form."
+A closer look at the canonical texts in the original will help us identify the conflicting meanings that become more obvious in translation.
+In Plato's dialogues, for example, we find a number of words that are reasonably rendered into the English "form."
 These include *eidos* (essence), *idea* (idea), *morphe* (shape), and *phainomena* (appearance).
-Compare, for example, the following several translations from Plato's *Timaeus*.
+Compare, as an exercise, the following several translations from Plato's *Timaeus*.
 In *Timaeus*, we see the titular character discuss the nature of the physical world with his collocutor.
 In a passage that anticipates the famous "molten wax" analogy in Descartes, Timaeus notices that some elements, like water, change their appearance [*phantazomenōn*] while remaining essentially the same substance.
 Benjamin Jowett translates the passage as follows:

 > Thus, then, as the several elements never present themselves in the same
 > form [*phantazomenōn*], how can anyone have the assurance to assert